Kastuś Kalinoŭski Regiment: History

-Donbas War, 2014-21
+Russo-Ukrainian War

+2014–2022: War in Donbas

-The first foreign volunteer group in Ukraine during the Russo-Ukrainian War was the Pahonia detachment, founded in 2014 during the War in Donbas.
-The following year, the tactical group "Belarus" was formed uniting Belarusian volunteers fighting in different battalions The Monument to the Belarusians who died for Ukraine in Kyiv is dedicated to the Belarusian volunteers who died during the Russian-Ukrainian War.
+The first foreign volunteer group in Ukraine during the Russo-Ukrainian War was the Pahonia Detachment, founded in 2014 during the war in Donbas.
+The following year, the tactical group "Belarus" was formed uniting Belarusian volunteers fighting in different battalions.
+The Monument to the Belarusians who died for Ukraine in Kyiv is dedicated to the Belarusian volunteers who died during the Russian-Ukrainian War.

-2022 Russian invasion
+2022–present: Russian invasion

-On March 9, the creation of the Kastuś Kalinoŭski Battalion was announced.
+On 9 March, the creation of the Kastuś Kalinoŭski Battalion was announced.
 The battalion is named after Kastuś Kalinoŭski, a 19th-century Belarusian leader of the 1863 January Uprising against the Russian Empire.
 It was reported that as of 5 March 2022, about 200 Belarusians had joined the battalion.
-Their motto is ‘First Ukraine, then Belarus’, indicating the volunteers' wish to also liberate Minsk from the Lukashenko regime.
+The motto of the battalion is "Liberation of Belarus through the liberation of Ukraine," showing the volunteers' wish to also liberate Minsk from the Lukashenko regime.

 On 13 March, the deputy commander of the battalion, nicknamed "Tur" (real name Aliaksiej Skoblia), was confirmed killed in the Kyiv offensive when his unit was ambushed.
 On 13 April, Ukrainian President Zelenskyy posthumously awarded Skoblia the title of Hero of Ukraine "for personal courage and heroism in defending the state sovereignty and territorial integrity of Ukraine, loyalty to the military oath."

-On 25 March, it was reported the battalion had taken an oath and has been formally admitted to the Ukrainian military.
+On 25 March, it was reported the regiment had taken an oath and has been formally admitted to the Ukrainian Ground Forces.
 On 29 March, the Kastuś Kalinoŭski Battalion volunteers fought alongside Ukrainian soldiers to recapture Irpin.
-On 26 March, Dzmitry Apanasovich (“Terror”) was killed during fighting in Irpin.
+On 26 March, Dzmitry Apanasovich (call sign "Terror") was killed during fighting in Irpin.

 On 1 April, it was reported that thousands of volunteers — many of whom were dissidents who had been arrested following the 2020–2021 Belarusian protests — had applied to be members of the battalion, but that vetting and equipping these volunteers had created a backlog that slowed down their deployment.

 On 16 May, a company commander, identified as Pavel "Volat," was reported to have died during the war in Ukraine.
 The Belarusian newspaper Nasha Niva stated that Volat was the sixth Belarusian fighter killed since the start of the war.
+Volat was killed attempting to rescue four members of the regiment buried under rubble during the Battle of Bakhmut.

-On 21 May, it was announced that the battalion would become a regiment comprising two separate battalions.
+On 21 May, battalion commander, Dzianis Prokharaŭ (call sign "Kit") announced that the battalion would become a regiment comprising two separate battalions.
 This was presented as "a move to the next stage of building a [Belarusian] national military unit" which "tak[es] into account the scale of the tasks facing the Belarusian soldiers".
+The regiment would consist of three battalions, "Litvin", "Volat", and "Terror."
+Terror would later split from the Regiment and become an independent unit, the Terror Battalion.